rook/rook/Documentation/README.md

 ## Quick Start Guides

-Starting Rook in your cluster is as simple as two `kubectl` commands.
+Starting Rook in your cluster is as simple as a few `kubectl` commands.
 See our [Quickstart](quickstart-toc.md) guide for the details on what you need to get going.

 ## Storage Provider Designs